 Liba documented the process, photographing the mural.
 An article followed.
 Through that publication, the mural reached far beyond the wall itself.
 It reached readers who may never visit Redans.
 It framed the mural as a clear anti-war message for today.

 Liepaja Jewish Community provided full support for the project.
 A famous local painter Eduard Kaplan kindly shared his supplies and artistic ideas.
 Many helped with logistics and transportaion.
+This collaboration transformed the project into something larger than one artist’s expression.

-The collaboration transformed the project into something larger than one artist’s expression.
 It became a community act.
 A shared statement.

 We remember.